cbfacademy/java-exercises-aariamidu/exercises/java-exceptions/README.md

 }
 ```
+/* This one is legal because you cant have two finallys.*/
 ### <ins>Question 2</ins>

 What exception types can be caught by the following handler?
+*/java.lang.Exception*/
 ```java
 catch (Exception e) {

 }

 ```

 What is wrong with using this type of exception handler?
+/* It catches all exceptions in subclass which means it will also fix the ones you dont want it to fix. */

 ### <ins>Question 3</ins>